Hypertext fiction: Definitions

 There is little consensus on the definition of hypertext literature.
 The similar term cybertext is often used interchangeably with hypertext.
 In hypertext fiction, the reader assumes a significant role in the creation of the narrative.
 Each user obtains a different outcome based on the choices they make.
 Cybertexts may be equated to the transition between a linear piece of literature, such as a novel, and a game.
-In a novel, the reader has no choice, the plot and the characters are all chosen by the author; there is no 'user', just a 'reader'.
+In a novel, the reader has no choice, as the plot and the characters are all chosen by the author; there is no 'user', just a 'reader'.
 This is important because it entails that the person working their way through the novel is not an active participant.
 In a game, the person makes decisions and decides what actions to take, what punches to punch, or when to jump.

 To Espen Aarseth, cybertext is not a genre in itself; in order to classify traditions, literary genres and aesthetic value, texts should be examined at a more local level.
 To Aarseth, hypertext fiction is a kind of ergodic literature:

 In ergodic literature, nontrivial effort is required to allow the reader to traverse the text.
 If ergodic literature is to make sense as a concept, there must also be nonergodic literature, where the effort to traverse the text is trivial, with no extranoematic responsibilities placed on the reader except (for example) eye movement and the periodic or arbitrary turning of pages.

 To Aarseth, the process of reading immersive narrative, in contrast, involves "trivial" effort, that is, merely moving one's eyes along lines of text and turning pages; the text does not resist the reader.